President’s Impact Awards – Prepare a Nomination

 Accessing the Online Nomination Form

-Submit nomination packages online through the President’s Impact Award nomination form.
+During the nomination period, submit nomination packages online through the President’s Impact Award nomination form.
+Nominations are now closed.

 The online form offers a ‘Save and Continue Later’ function, which provides nominators with a link to return to their form in progress.
 This link can be forwarded should multiple people need to edit the form.